 Episode 1 – The Transformation Journey

 Welcome to Risky Women Radio.
 Today’s risky woman is Lucy Pearman.
 And this is the start of our Transformation series.
 We will be talking about change innovation and take a look ahead at the views from some amazing risky women on what’s next in the world of governance risk and compliance.
 And who better to kick off the transformation series?
 Let me briefly introduce Lucy Pearman.
 Lucy is the global leader for Protiviti’s Transform risk and compliance practice and focuses on innovating in the field of risk management.
-She has more than 20 years of experience leading complex change initiatives across a variety of organisations to optimise their business performance through operational effectiveness, enhanced governance, process automation and emerging technologies.
+She has more than 20 years of experience leading complex change initiatives across a variety of organizations to optimize their business performance through operational effectiveness, enhanced governance, process automation and emerging technologies.
 Prior to joining Protiviti Lucy was the managing director at Deutsche Bank, where she held several leadership positions including the head of regulatory transformation for the Americas and the controls office for the commercial and investment bank.
 Before that, Lucy held change leadership roles at HSBC, Barclays and RBS (Coutts Wealth Management).
 So let’s start our transformation journey.
 Welcome, Lucy.

 Thank you, Kimberley, thank you for having me.